Nerolidol: Synthesis and occurrence

-Nerolidol is produced commercially from geranylacetone by the addition of vinyl Grignard reagent.
+Nerolidol is produced commercially from geranylacetone, e.g., by the addition of vinyl Grignard reagent.
 It is used as a source of farnesol, vitamin E, and vitamin K1.

 Significant sources of natural nerolidol is Cabreuva oil and the oil of Dalbergia parviflora.
 It is also present in neroli, ginger, jasmine, lavender, tea tree, Cannabis sativa, and lemon grass, and is a dominant scent compound in Brassavola nodosa.